lumina-desktop/lumina-docs/luminautl.rst

 activated.
 On this tab the user can configure the new input resolution as well as make it the new system default.

-Within the area that the inputs are listed the user is able to click and drag those that are attached.
-The arragement of the displays affect the borders to switch between monitors.
+Within the area the displays are listed, the user is able to drag each display.
+The arragement of the displays affect which borders switch between monitors.

 Located in the top right of the window are two buttons.
 The top button refreshs the connected displays.
 The button below it